cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/manager-license.md

 1. Paste your licens into the text area.
 1. Click on the **Update** button.
-1. After the license was successfully uploaded you can See all it's details on the screen, and **Go to app** button is enabled.
+1. After the license was successfully uploaded you can see all it's details on the screen, and **Go to app** button is enabled.
 1. Click **Go to app** button to go to the main application page.

 # License Management